USU Eastern Prehistoric Museum: History

 The Prehistoric Museum was established in 1961 as a cooperative effort by the former College of Eastern Utah and the community of Price.
 On May 8, 1961, the Board of Regents established the museum.
 At that time, funding for the museum was supplied by the geology department at the college.
 The museum officially opened to the public on June 3, 1961, on the second floor of the Price Municipal Building in a small converted conference room.
-After expanding into the hallways of the City Hall it moved into the old city gymnasium in 1971.
+After expanding into the hallways of the City Hall, it moved into the old city gymnasium in 1971.

 In later years, the museum became an appropriated line item through the State of Utah.
 In 1990-91, the appropriation for the museum was greatly increased because of the tremendous expansion of the museum.
 A new addition was opened, later to become the Hall of Dinosaurs.
 Through these two separate expansions during its 45-year history, the museum has become a 25000 sqft facility with another 6000 sqft repository and paleontology preparation laboratory.

-An ongoing program of paleontology fieldwork and excavation begun in 1990 has produced 12 new species of dinosaurs and over 7,000 paleontologic specimens.
+An ongoing program of paleontology fieldwork and excavation which begun in 1990 has produced 12 new species of dinosaurs and over 7,000 paleontologic specimens.
 Federal and state accreditation followed in 1991, allowing the museum to reposit collections from across Utah.
 Renewed interest in dinosaurs and a popular culture boom brought thousands more visitors down the Dinosaur Diamond Scenic Byway and to the museum in the 1990s.

 New development in Utah and the renaissance in dinosaur research has resulted in new finds and an increased level of interest in the museum.
 The museum now serves as an important repository housing over 750,000 prehistoric specimens from around the state.